 If the N.A.D.A book value of the motorcycle is not very high, consider dropping comprehensive and /or collision coverage on the bike.
 This does, however, leave the motorcycle uncovered for physical damage if a loss were to occur.
 You have to weigh the pros and cons before investing in the coverage.

 Paying your policy in full saves you money in installment fees and you could earn a pay-in-full discount as well.

-Insurance can be confusing, even if you are not a current Rider customer, our motorcycle insurance specialists are here to answer any of your questions to make sure you feel confident that your bike is properly protected.
+Insurance can be confusing.
+Even if you are not a current Rider customer, our motorcycle insurance specialists are here to answer any of your questions about proper protection for your bike.